playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaRouting.md

 ## Dependency Injection

+Play's default routes generator creates a router class that accepts controller instances in an `@Inject`-annotated constructor.
+That means the class is suitable for use with dependency injection and can also be instantiated manually using the constructor.

+Play also comes with a legacy static routes generator that works with controllers declared as objects.
+This is generally not recommended because it breaks encapsulation, makes code less testable, and is incompatible with many of Play's new APIs.

-Play supports generating two types of routers, one is a dependency injected router, the other is a static router.
-The default is the dependency injected router, and that is also the case in the Play seed Activator templates, since we recommend you use dependency-injected controllers.
-If you need to use static controllers you can switch to the static routes generator by adding the following configuration to your `build.sbt`:
+If you need to use static controllers, you can switch to the static routes generator by adding the following configuration to your `build.sbt`.

 ```scala
 routesGenerator := StaticRoutesGenerator